timhagn/gatsby-background-image/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Issues not describable with the other templates
+name: Regular Issue
-about: Describe this issue's purpose here.
+about: Issues not describable with the other templates.
 ---

 <!--